 The Episcopal Church’s Safe Church Office has produced three new educational modules – “Pastoral Relationships,” “Inclusion,” and “Power and Relationships” – as part of its Safe Church, Safe Communities training for the prevention of sexual and other abuse.
-Completion of the series is mandatory for Episcopal Church clergy and lay leaders, and must be renewed every three years.
+Completion of the series is mandatory for Episcopal Church clergy, lay leaders and Episcopal school teachers and staff, and must be renewed every three years.

 Bronwyn Clark Skov is manager of the Safe Church office, which is part of the Faith Formation division of The Episcopal Church.
 She is also in conversation with leaders of the nine provinces of the church to schedule training for two Safe Church trainers per diocese.